cacophony-wj/LeS/README.md

 ![Licentia logo](Licentia.png "Licentia")

-**All Hail ForgottenGlory for the above image!
-He is a Wizard who never forgets his Robe and Wizard Hat!**
+**All Hail ForgottenGlory for the above image!**

-_If you want to experience a more "pure" form of Lover's Lab instead of a hybrid, might I recommend "Dungeons & Deviousness" for the ultimate hardcore experience, or "Atelier" for the ultimate screenshot experience!
+_If you are into an utterly degenerate vision of Skyrim focused on sheer sexual pain and suffering, or you want to experience the ultimate that Lover's Lab has to offer via its "SexLab" framework, this is not the modlist for you.
+Instead,I recommend "Dungeons & Deviousness" for the ultimate hardcore experience, or "Atelier" for the ultimate screenshot experience!
 And hell, why not give "Living Skyrim 3" a run as well?!
 You can find them here:_

 https://www.fgsmodlists.com/home